Escape over a saddle by coloured noise: theory and numerics

-From the probabilistic viewpoint, disturbances are treated as random noise and employ methods for stochastic differential equations.
-In the small-noise limit, the large-deviation framework of \citet{bookDS} provides a rigorous foundation for computing transition rates of random perturbations of dynamical systems, with wide applicability (e.g.~\citet{Kautz2}).
-Building on earlier chemical theories, \citet{Kramers} provides a stochastic generalisation and refinement of the TST.
-This framework was later extended to higher-dimensional systems and non-Markovian perturbations such as coloured noise \cite{Reaction-rate}.
+From the probabilistic viewpoint, disturbances are treated as random noise and methods are employed for stochastic differential equations.
+The study of noise-induced transitions traces back to \citet{Kramers}, who provided a stochastic generalisation of TST to account for the influence of thermal fluctuations and friction on escape rates.
+This refinement extends the purely geometric view of the transition to a dynamic one, where the `bottleneck' is crossed via noise-induced fluctuations.
+Subsequently, a more general and rigorous foundation was established through the large-deviation framework from \citet{bookDS}.
+This framework provides a systematic approach for computing the exponential scaling laws of transition rates and has found wide applicability across various disciplines, ranging from physics (e.g.,~\citet{Kautz2}) to the study of metastable systems (e.g.,~in computational neuroscience~\cite{Rabinovich2008}, atmospheric sciences~\cite{Simonnet2021}, nonequilibrium phase transitions and active matter~\cite{Grafke2017}, and climate tipping points~\cite{Soons2025}).
+The theory was later extended to higher-dimensional systems and non-Markovian perturbations such as coloured noise \cite{Reaction-rate}.
 Beyond transition rates, more recent work has focused on computing the most probable transition paths.
-Numerical schemes such as the minimum action method and its variants \cite{MAME,MAM} enable efficient computation of these optimal paths, with applications in fields like hydrodynamics \cite{Hydrodynamics}. \\
+Numerical schemes such as the minimum action method and its variants \cite{MAME,MAM} enable efficient computation of these optimal paths in many contexts, with applications in fields like hydrodynamics \cite{Hydrodynamics}. \\